-For major competitions, at least, the basis of the seeding should be the best times achieved by each athlete in valid conditions (including with wind readings for the relevant events) during the pre-determined period.
-This period may be specified in the Technical Regulations or in the document setting out the entry conditions and standards for the competition.
-Where there is no such specification, then "Season Best" should be used unless the Technical Delegate(s) or the Organisers decide that for one, some or all events the circumstances justify an alternate period or other criteria being applied.
+Unless the applicable regulations determine otherwise, for major competitions, at least, the basis of the seeding should be the best times achieved by each athlete in valid conditions (including with wind readings for the relevant events) during the pre-determined period.
+This period may be specified in the applicable regulations or in the document setting out the entry conditions and standards for the competition.
+Where there is no such specification, then the "Season Best" should be used unless the Technical Delegate(s) or the Organisers decide that for one, some or all events the circumstances justify an alternate period or other criteria being applied.